Identifiability of linear compartmental tree models and a general formula for input-output equations: Introduction

 Establishing structural identifiability of a model can be achieved by using differential algebra techniques to translate the problem to a linear algebra question~\cite{Ljung,MeshkatSullivantEisenberg}.
-In particular, the question of whether a given linear compartmental model is generically locally identifiable is equivalent to asking whether the Jacobian matrix of a certain coefficient map (arising from certain input-output equations) is generically full rank.
-Our second significant result, Theorem \ref{thm:coeff-i-o-general}, gives a general formula for the coefficients of these equations in terms of the combinatorics of the underlying directed graph associated to the model.
-Previous formulas appear in \cite{singularlocus, MeshkatSullivant}, but only apply to models that satisfy certain conditions.
-For example, the results in \cite{singularlocus} requires the input and output to be in the same compartment.
+In particular, the question of whether a given linear compartmental model is generically locally identifiable is equivalent to asking whether the Jacobian matrix of a certain coefficient map (arising from certain input-output equations) is generically full rank. { {\em We give a general formula for the coefficients of these equations in terms of the combinatorics of the underlying directed graph associated to the model} (Theorem \ref{thm:coeff-i-o-general}).
+This is the second significant result of this work (after the main theorem mentioned earlier).} Previous formulas appear in \cite{singularlocus, MeshkatSullivant}, but only apply to models that satisfy certain conditions.
+For example, the results in \cite{singularlocus} require the input and output to be in the same compartment.
 In comparison, the only condition of Theorem \ref{thm:coeff-i-o-general} is the existence of at least one input.

 A general formula for coefficients allows us then to explore the effect of adding edges and moving inputs and outputs as we work towards an understanding of tree models.
 Indeed, Theorem \ref{thm:coeff-i-o-general} implies that if the input and output are too far apart then the model is unidentifiable (Corollary \ref{cor:criterion-uniden}).
-This result places immediate constraints on how inputs and outputs can be moved if identifiability is to be preserved, which we can glimpse in the main theorem, Theorem \ref{thm:class_bidi}, stated above.
-Our third set of results, which we summarize in Table \ref{tab:results-summary}, concern operations involving moving inputs and outputs and adding leaf edges, and establish situations where such operations preserve identifiability.
-These results therefore contribute to a recent body of work aimed at understanding the effect on identifiability of adding, deleting, or moving an input, output, leak, or edge~\cite{CJSSS, Gerberding-Obatake-Shiu, linear-i-o}.
+This result places immediate constraints on how inputs and outputs can be moved if identifiability is to be preserved, which we can glimpse in the main theorem, Theorem \ref{thm:class_bidi}, stated earlier.
+Our {final} set of results, which we summarize in Table \ref{tab:results-summary}, concerns operations involving moving inputs and outputs and adding leaf edges. {These results} establish situations where such operations preserve identifiability, {and } therefore contribute to a recent body of work aimed at understanding the effect on identifiability of adding, deleting, or moving an input, output, leak, or edge~\cite{CJSSS, Gerberding-Obatake-Shiu, linear-i-o}. { Our results also contribute to a more general body of work aimed at understanding which operations preserve a model's ``expected dimension''~\cite{MeshkatSullivant, baaijens-draisma, bortner-meshkat}.}

 The outline of our work is as follows.
 Section~\ref{sec:bkrd} introduces linear compartmental models and identifiability.
 Our formula for the coefficients of input-output equations is proven in Section~\ref{sec:coeffs}.
 Section~\ref{sec:add-edge} contains our results on operations that preserve identifiability.
 In Section~\ref{sec:tree-models}, we classify identifiable tree models and then end with a discussion in Section~\ref{sec:discussion}.